top of page

 Painting Kitchen Cabinets

-Getting your cabinets painted so skillfully and effectively involves far more than just mixing the primer and paint together.
-Before you even start, read carefully through this article.
-We will show you how to find the right paint and prepare your cabinets so that their finish lasts for years.
+But getting those cabinets painted beautifully and effectively is about more than just mixing primer and paint.
+Before you dive in, take a moment to read through this article.
+We’ll guide you on how to select the perfect paint and prep your cabinets so that the finish lasts for years to come.

-Great preparation is crucial to obtaining good results when painting cabinets.
-Wipe your existing cupboards down thoroughly with a degreaser to eliminate dirt and allow the paint to stick well.
-You skip this step at your own risk, since failure to do so can produce uneven coat finishes and poor paint adherence.
+Good preparation is key to achieving great results when painting cabinets.
+Start by giving your existing cupboards a thorough wipe-down with a degreaser to remove any dirt and ensure the paint adheres well.
+Skipping this step could lead to uneven finishes and poor paint adhesion, so don’t take that risk!

 Once your cabinets are prepped, it's time to start painting them.
 To produce a straight, professional appearance, apply the finish in the direction of the wood grain with a natural bristle paintbrush.
 For everything to dry thoroughly and well, it's a good idea to wait 24 hours before reattaching cabinet doors and hardware.
 This ensures that the outcome is more durable and lasting.